 Determine what type of users you want based on your app’s current goal.

 Why: You can market your app to different types of users as your app’s business priorities change.

-Create a UAC that optimizes for “Install volume” and targets “All users” to get the most installs for a target cost-per-install (CPI).
+Create an App campaign that optimizes for “Install volume” and targets “All users” to get the most installs for a target cost-per-install (CPI).